 We all know sales is a numbers game, which is why we prioritize call metrics that cater to optimizing those numbers so significantly.
 However, it’s not enough to simply aim to increase the number of calls your agents make and convert to sales.
 The reason big numbers matter is because quantity leads to quality.

 Eventually, your goal is to have a solid foundation of quality leads that generate significant revenue for your company consistently.
-As a sales manager, looking to call tracking metrics is a great way to start prioritizing quality and quantity simultaneously.
+As a sales manager, looking to call center analytics and call tracking metrics is a great way to start prioritizing quality and quantity simultaneously.
 Here, we’re breaking down ten call tracking metrics that every sales manager should monitor.

 Call Metrics to Monitor

 There are tons of metrics you as a sales manager should be monitoring; however, call metrics hold significant weight over others because phone calls are the primary way agents and leads interact with one another.
 Predictive lead scoring tools provide a lot of information but if you don’t understand the metrics in a granular way, the data won’t be very useful.

 Those calls also tend to be the first interaction, which means it’s important to monitor what works and what doesn’t early on so potential problems don’t hold up the pipeline.
 Let’s take a closer look at some of the call metrics that every sales manager should monitor.

 The first, and probably most obvious, metric to monitor is Calls Made per Hour.
 As we’ve already said, sales is a numbers game.
 The more calls your agents make, the more likely they’ll stumble upon qualified leads that can proceed through the sales funnel.
 Monitoring the number of calls your agents make either as a team or on an individual level is a great starting point to determine if your team is putting in enough of an effort to meet your goals.